-Click here to go straight to the curated list of social media monitoring tools.
+Click here to go straight to the curated social media monitoring tools list.

 The social media monitoring landscape has always been crowded.
 While the market continues to mature and innovate, it’s challenging to track who comes, who goes, which social listening tools merge, and which ones get acquired.
 If you are in the market for investing in social media monitoring software, I have started curating a list of the leading social monitoring tools I have used in the past, which may help with your purchase decision.
 If you are interested in PR and media software, I’ve provided a similar analysis of the media monitoring tools.

 In the beginning, there was the World Wide Web.
 Eventually, this became the Internet.
 And the Internet soon transformed into something more social, becoming social media.
 The democratization of publishing content online followed, which created an open and public dialogue that consumers were having about every product, service, and topic known to man.
 Brands also needed to start paying attention because many of these social media conversations involved their products, services, and executives.
 Over the years, monitoring social media for brand mentions and real-time audience insights became a real marketing strategy.

 Two of the early players in the social media monitoring space were Radian6 and Sysomos.
 Both companies have since been acquired but paved the way for social media innovation.

 There are now several vendors in the social media monitoring ecosystem, many of which have differentiated functionality and pricing options.

 Social media monitoring is the marketing practice of using software to listen to relevant conversations on social media.
 Other use cases include measuring social media mentions, social analytics, reporting & measurement, and managing social customer care.
 The software tracks brand mentions across social media platforms, news sites, review sites, and blogs.